What is an NFT and how does it work?

-The cryptocurrency community’s ability to innovate is surpassed only by its influence in setting new trends, as evidenced by the rise of nonfungible tokens.
-NFTs are digital objects that are verified on the blockchain and hold features such as uniqueness and non-interchangeability.
-They can take the form of pretty much any category but are most notably appearing in the form of art, music, items in blockchain-based video games, and video.
+The cryptocurrency community’s ability to innovate is surpassed only by its influence in setting new trends, as evidenced by the rise of NFTs.
+But what do NFTs stand for?
+NFTs refer to nonfungible tokens, which are digital objects that are verified on the blockchain and hold features such as uniqueness and non-interchangeability.
+They can fall into pretty much any category but are most notably appearing in the form of art, music and as items in blockchain-based video games and video.

 It’s still the early days for nonfungible tokens, which were thrust into the spotlight in 2017 with a decentralized application (DApp) called CryptoKitties, where users can buy, trade and collect virtual cats.

-After the NFT market ballooned by close to 300% in 2020, to more than $250 million year-over-year (YoY), these nifty digital assets have captured the imagination of traders and creative types alike.
+After the NFT market ballooned by close to 300% in 2020 to more than $250 million year-over-year, these nifty digital assets have captured the imagination of traders and creative types alike.
 Another sign of growing adoption is the number of NFT wallets on which NFT transactions have occurred, nearly doubling in 2020 to more than 222,000 YoY.

 Another real-world example is baseball cards, which are more closely related to nonfungible tokens, considering one card is not equal to another.
 Incidentally, the concept of nonfungible tokens is not lost on Major League Baseball (MLB), the National Basketball Association (NBA) and other sporting organizations, individual teams and athletes.

-By some accounts, NFTs first appeared in the cryptocurrency industry in 2012/2013, depending on how wide of a net you cast for the category, though they didn’t make their way to the Ethereum blockchain until 2017.
+NFTs first appeared in the cryptocurrency industry in 2012/2013, depending on how wide of a net you cast for the category, though they didn’t make their way to the Ethereum blockchain until 2017.
 Since then, however, most tokens live on the Ethereum blockchain.
-While Ethereum isn’t the only blockchain on which the tokens can be built and traded, it is the most popular one.
+While Ethereum isn’t the only blockchain on which the tokens can be built and traded, it is the most popular.
 The main standard for NFTs on the Ethereum blockchain is ERC-721.